The Emperor of all China

 The weakness of such a system is that should an emperor not act benignly he is much less easy to remove from office than in a democracy, it usually took a long, bloody rebellion to end a dynasty.

 A key feature of the Chinese model of Empire is for a heavily centralized state with very limited local autonomy.
 The Imperial center made all the appointments even to a very local level and administered the finances.
 Administrative posts were held for short fixed terms and performance monitored.
-Imperial edicts written in vermillion ink by the Emperor's own hand received utmost priority.
+Imperial edicts written in vermillion ink reserved for the Emperor's own hand received utmost priority.
+Each edict ended with the portentious statement ‘Tremble and Obey’.
 To support the system, fast communication to all points in the Empire was needed.
 Horses were held in readiness at relay stations so that an Imperial edict could travel over 100 miles [161 kms] each day.
-Strict rules applied to the maintenance of roads to maintain rapid communication.
+Strict rules applied to the maintenance of roads to maintain this rapid communication.
 Elsewhere in the world mail delivery was measured in weeks and months not days.
 The government could then react quickly to events in remote regions of China.
 The turmoil and conflict that was prevalent when provinces broke away has led to a strong correlation in the Chinese mind between central control and prosperity.
 This legacy of dynastic times is important to understand when viewing China today which still has a rigid central system of control.

 Very rarely did the Emperor emerge from the Imperial Palace, when he did the roads were cleared of all spectators as it was not considered proper for his subjects to so much as glance at the Emperor.

 Just as important was the ability for an official to write to the Emperor suggesting a new policy or criticizing a current one.
-These are unfortunately termed in English 'memorial’ 章表 zhāng biǎo while ‘letter’ or ‘essay’ would be more appropriate.
-These essays may result in the loss of their job if an emperor was sensitive to the criticism, but on the other hand the essay may lead to an opportunity to lead the implementation of a policy.
+These are unfortunately translated in English as ‘memorial’ 章表 zhāng biǎo while ‘letter’ or ‘essay’ would be more appropriate.
+These essays were often policy proposals and may result in the loss of their job if an emperor was sensitive to the criticism, but on the other hand the essay may lead to an opportunity to lead the implementation of the new policy.